-Student rooms are not cleaned during term time (except for ensuite bathrooms - see below).
+Student rooms are not cleaned during term time (except for en suite bathrooms - see below).
 You are responsible for cleaning your own room during term time.
 Each staircase and hostel has vacuum cleaners, brooms, dustpans and brushes available for you to use.
 Rooms must be left clean and tidy at the end of each Term.
 You will be fined the cost of cleaning the room if the College has to bring in special cleaners to enable the room to be used during the vacations.

 Housekeeping Assistants clean common areas (gyp rooms, corridors and bathrooms) daily (Monday to Friday).
 They do not wash up for students, and you are expected to clear up gyp rooms after you have used them.
-At the end of Term, rooms will be checked, and students will be fined the cost of cleaning them if left in an unacceptable state.
+At the end of Term, rooms will be checked, and students will be charged the cost of cleaning them if left in an unacceptable state.
 The charge will be the actual cost of the labour.
 You are asked to leave your bin outside your room each morning (Monday - Friday) for it to be emptied.
 In addition, you must not damage or leave in a dirty or untidy state any other part of the building of which your room is part (e.g. kitchens, hallways, and landings).

 Communal bathrooms, showers and toilets are cleaned on a daily basis from Monday to Friday.
 En suite bathrooms are cleaned on a weekly basis; a rota is displayed in the gyp room.
-Any problems with facilities (blocked drains, leaking taps etc.) should be reported immediately to the Maintenance Department.
-See 7.1 for the on-line Maintenance Request procedure.
+Any problems with facilities (blocked drains, leaking taps etc.) should be reported immediately to the Maintenance Department via MRS at https://maintenance.sel.cam.ac.uk/.

-6.5 Laundry Facilities
+7.5 Laundry Facilities

-Cash-less washing machines are supplied by an external provider in the laundry rooms in the Kitchen Yard off Old Court, on K Staircase, Cripps Court, and at 31 and 40 Grange Road (all on the Late Key) .
+Cashless washing machines are supplied by an external provider in the laundry rooms in the Kitchen Yard off Old Court, on K Staircase in Cripps Court, and at 40 Grange Road (all on the Late Key).
 They are operated through a top-up system downloadable through an app for Android and iOS smart phones; and accounts can be topped up through direct debit, credit card or Paypal.
+The price is £3.00 for wash and £1.50 for drying.
+These prices are fixed until 2028.
 You are advised to monitor closely your account.
 The service provider will only refund balances above £5 and will charge an administration fee of £3 for any refund.
 Facilities for drying and ironing are also available in the laundry rooms.
 The drying of washing on radiators or on furniture is not permitted, as this causes excessive condensation.
 Complaints of laundry malfunction should be directed to the contractor, Circuit Laundry, using the helpline number advertised in each laundry.
 You will need to provide your own detergent.